 Up to 4 Guests

 Make a traditional picnic under the Oaks a special addition to your Middleton Place visit.
-Your personalized picnic basket can be filled with traditional Low Country favorites such as pulled hickory smoked pork, fried chicken and mac n’ cheese.
+Your personalized picnic basket can be filled with traditional Low Country favorites such as pulled hickory smoked pork, fried chicken, and mac n’ cheese and pecan pie.
 Salads and vegetarian options made from fresh, local ingredients are also available.
-Place your order at least 24 hours in advance and pick up your picnic basket including utensils and a blanket on the day of your arrival.
+Place your order at least 24 hours in advance and pick up your picnic basket including utensils and a blanket for you to keep on the day of your arrival.
 Add a bottle of wine or a local brew and spend a relaxing lunch dining al fresco enjoying the views.
-Picnic baskets start at $50 for two people and can be ordered by calling 843-266-7477.
+Picnics baskets start at $50 for two people and can be ordered by calling 843-266-7477.
 General admission is required.

 Pineapple Tour Group offers an all-inclusive package that includes transportation in a luxury coach from Downtown Charleston along with a Low Country luncheon at the Middleton Place Restaurant and plenty of time to explore all Middleton Place has to offer.